prateeksingh74/leetcode-solutions/README.md

 - 🧩 Languages: 3

-This repository contains my solutions to LeetCode problems, organized by difficulty.
-Each solution includes code and, where helpful, explanations and complexity analysis.
+This repository contains my solutions to LeetCode problems for the Top Interview 150 Questions, organized by difficulty.
+Each solution includes code, a short explanation to the solution, and complexity analysis.

 ## 📊 Stats
 - Problems Solved: 3